o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 --------------------------------------------------------------------------------------------

-The rmr_str2meid function will copy the string pointed to by src to the managed equipment ID (meid) field in the given message.
+The rmr_str2meid function will copy the string pointed to by src to the managed entity ID (meid) field in the given message.
 The field is a fixed length, gated by the constant RMR_MAX_MEID and if string length is larger than this value, then **nothing** will be copied.
 (Note, this differs slightly